sevdaghn/Computer-Graphics/README.md

 # Computer Graphics Projects
-# Task1: DrawingPanel - Java Swing Drawing Application
+# Task 1: DrawingPanel - Java Swing Drawing Application

 This is a simple Java Swing GUI application that allows users to draw basic shapes (`line`, `rect`, and `circle`) on a canvas by typing commands into a text field or by clicking on the canvas.